Mircea-MMXXI/azapy/predocs/Risk_getRisk.md

 *Inputs:*

-* `ww` : List like of portfolio weights.
+* `ww` : `list-like` of portfolio weights.
 Its length must be equal to the number of symbols in `rrate` (`mktdata`).
 All weights must by $\ge 0$ and their sum equal to $1$.
-If it is a `list` or a `np.array` then the weights are assumed to be in the order of `rrate.columns`.
-If it is a `pd.Series` the index should be compatible with the `rrate.columns` or `mktdata` symbols (not necessary in the same order).
+If it is a `list` or a `numpy.array` then the weights are assumed to be in the order of `rrate.columns`.
+If it is a `pandas.Series` the index should be compatible with the `rrate.columns` or `mktdata` symbols (not necessary in the same order).
-* `'rrate'` : `pd.DataFrame` containing the portfolio components historical
+* `'rrate'` : `pandas.DataFrame` containing the portfolio components historical
 rates of returns.
 If it is not `None`, it will overwrite the `rrate` computed by the constructor from `mktdata`.
 The default is `None`.